 Lehigh University

-I earned my B.A. degree from Marquette.
+I earned my B.A. degree from M__.
 As a history major, the possibility of gainful employment in the mid-90s was remote, even though I graduated magna cum laude.
-When I was finishing up at Marquette, my undergraduate adviser encouraged me to apply to graduate school.
+When I was finishing up at M__, my undergraduate adviser encouraged me to apply to graduate school.
 Since I had no real idea what I wanted to do with my life, I figured I'd give it a shot.
 When deciding which schools to apply to, my adviser recommended Lehigh University, which is where he earned his M.A. degree.
 I had never heard of Lehigh at the time.
 Most people in the Midwest haven't heard of Lehigh, even though its current U.S. News & World Report ranking is number 33 in the nation, ahead of both Boston College and the University of Wisconsin-Madison.
 In spite of its high academic quality, people in the Midwest give you a blank stare if you mention Lehigh.

 Lehigh is located in Bethlehem, Pennsylvania.
 Bethlehem is part of the Lehigh Valley which includes Allentown (of Billy Joel song fame) and Easton.
 It's about 50 miles north of Philadelphia and 75 miles west of New York City.